 Is there a camp nurse?

-There is not a camp nurse; however, all teachers are trained in basic First Aid and CPR.
-If you have any questions or concerns regarding medical needs, please contact Carole Wright.
+There is a camp nurse, and all teachers are trained in basic First Aid and CPR.
+If you have any questions or concerns regarding medical needs, please contact Carole Paterson-Wright with any questions.

 Why is there a photo release?

 In addition to the possibility of using photos in future camp publication, we are excited to share camp photos each week through a secure website.
 Parents will receive login information at the start of the week so they will be able to view photos of each day’s camp activities.

 Are there camp t-shirts?

 Yes!
 Each registered camper will receive a free summer camp t-shirt on the first day they arrive in the summer.

 What if we need to cancel after registering?

 You will receive a full refund if you cancel prior to May 12th, (one month from the first day of summer camp).
 After May 12th, there will be a